jsteinma/TechnicalLogs/S123toMap.md

 2. Under 'Pick a style', select 'Heat Map'.
 3. Adjust the zoom to view all points and zoom in to congregated areas.

+### Saving the map
-Once you have set the desired layer properties, to save the map for future use select the 'Save and Open' icon on the left side, then click 'Save As'.
+1. Once you have set the desired layer properties, to save the map for future use select the 'Save and Open' icon on the left side, then click 'Save As'.
-This will then take you through the saving process and where you can then choose 'save'.
+2. This will then take you through the saving process and where you can then choose 'save'.
+> [!NOTE]
+> By referencing the survey data using this method, the data will be updated automatically if new responses are made.